Dry brush glaze.

 dry brush glaze

-- Always do check and correction before sealer application.
+- Always do a check and correction before sealer application.